ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/8-structured-content/_index.md

 ## Launch in controller

-Just in case, make sure to update the Project in controller: in the menu at **RESOURCES**, pick **Projects**, and click on the sync button next to **Structured Content Repository**.
+Just in case, make sure to update the Project in controller: in the menu at **Resources**, pick **Projects**, and click on the sync button next to **Structured Content Repository**.

-Afterwards, go to **RESOURCES→Templates** and launch the **Structured Content Execution** job template.
+Afterwards, go to **Resources→Templates** and launch the **Structured Content Execution** job template.
 As you will see in the job output, the external role is called just the way the other roles are called:

     TASK [shared-apache-role : deploy content] *************************************
     changed: [{{< param "internal_host2" >}}]